mitsimi/yoake/README.md

-# StariGo - A Simple Tool for managing start up applications
+# StariGo - A Simple Tool for start up applications

-A simple yet intuitive cli tool for managing windows start up applications.
+Little cli program for easy and universal application start on startup for windows and linux.

 ## Install